 Also, the recording feature can only produce subroutines (not functions), as it cannot return a value.
 These subroutines cannot be passed any arguments, although they are able to identify the current active cells, ranges or worksheets, and values stored in the cells of the workbook.
 It should also be noted that the code generated is not always the most efficient code possible for the required actions.

 While Excel's automatically generated VBA code is fine for simple macros, if you want to produce more complex macros, you will need to learn to write VBA code for yourself.
-However the Excel Macro Recording feature is an excellent tool to start you off with code that you can adapt or insert into your more complex macros.
+However the Excel Macro Recording feature is an excellent tool to provide you with code that you can adapt or insert into more complex macros.